 Bonarka City Center, the dominant regional mall in Krakow, was acquired during September 2016.
 Krakow is the second largest city in Poland.
-Despite a modest decline in footfall due to an extensive road reconstruction around its access routes, the mall recorded an impressive 8.85% With the conclusion of these developments and acquisitions the Group's retail increase in turnover.
-The centre was passively managed portfolio has an by a private equity owner and management believes that approximate gross lettable area of 450 000m2 and there is considerable potential to increase income from comprises 10 shopping centres in Poland and one in the this investment.
-Czech Republic.
+Despite a modest decline in footfall due to an extensive road reconstruction around its access routes, the mall recorded an impressive 8.85% increase in turnover.
+The centre was passively managed by a private equity owner and management believes that there is considerable potential to increase income from this investment